Amboise the perfect place to explore the Loire Valley

 Da Vinci’s designs included a clockwork lion that walked and peed and when its body opened up it was filled with lilies.
-For one play, he recreated the night sky over the stage complete constellations and planet.
+For one play, he recreated the night sky over the stage with complete constellations and planets.

 When Francis the II inherited the Castle he was the oldest son of Catherine de Medici and Henry II and married to Mary Stuart, Queen of the Scots and the niece of Francois Duc de Guise.

 The Guise family was an extremely powerful and noble French Catholic family who played a major role in French politics.
 Francis however, was a sickly and weak man who became an instrument of the Guises in their grab for power and their ambition to destroy the Huguenots who were French protestants and held a great deal of power in the region.

 It was Louis de Bourbon, Prince de Conde who orchestrated a coup d’etat in which the Huguenots surrounded the Château of Amboise and tried to seize the King to attempt to break the Guise’s hold.
 This coup became known as the Conspiracy of Amboise.

 With the Huguenot efforts exposed in 1560, they were hung from the gothic balconies of the King’s house.
 In 1563 the Édict d’Amboise granted freedom of worship to Protestant nobility and gentry to forestall future coups.
 If you are Canadian you probably studied how the Huguenots came to Canada to be able to practice their religion peacefully and settled in Quebec and the Atlantic provinces.